daniel-nagy/transporter/README.md

 const client = session.createProxy();
 ```

 We take the output of our client session and map over it to do some protocol stacking and make our fetch request.
 We then, like an ouroboros, feed the response back into our client session to complete the circuit.
-While slightly more keystroke than alternative libraries, this example is endlessly adaptable and customizable.
+While slightly more keystrokes than alternative libraries, this example is endlessly adaptable and customizable.

 We just learned that a session is both a message source and a message sink.
 We also learned that the core API of Transporter is transport layer agnostic.
 To get Transporter working with any transport layer we just need to complete the circuit.